 Direct train from Prague to Slovakia are operated by both public companies (České dráhy, Železnice Slovenskej republiky) and private companies (Regiojet / Student Agency, Leo).

 Prague to Bratislava: Prague to Bratislava is one of the busiest routes connecting two capitals in Europe.
-It is also probably the most convenient way to travel between these two cities as there are trains leaving almost every 2 hours, on a direct ride of 4 hours.
+It is also probably the most convenient way to travel between these two cities.
+There are usually trains leaving almost every 2 hours, on a direct ride of 4 hours.

 It is also possible to catch the Prague – Bratislava leg of the Berlin – Budapest train but it is not advisable since it leaves Prague late in the and arrives in Bratislava too early.

-Prague to Kosice: Košice is the second biggest city in Slovakia and located in the eastern part of the country, close to the border with Ukraine.
-There are a few different options to travel directly from Prague to Košice but the fastest option will take at least 7 hours.
+Prague to Kosice: Košice is the second biggest city in Slovakia and located in the eastern part of the country.
+It is quite close to the border with Ukraine.
+Usually, different options to travel directly from Prague to Košice are availabel, but the fastest option will take at least 7 hours.
 There are several options during the day and also night trains with sleeping cars.

 Trains from Prague to Ukraine (Lviv, Kiev, Ternopil)